AliSulieman/LinkedList_GoLang/README.md

 # LinkedList_GoLang
 implemented Linkedlist using Go Lang.
-This a generic Linkedlist,with operations such as inserting and deleting from the list.
+This is a generic Linkedlist,with operations such as inserting and deleting from the list.